axelprog/coding-challenge-backend-nodejs/README.md

 On runned server documentation alailable on `./api-docs/` like html

 #### ToDo  list
+- [ ] Include  department data into the user / bike response when it needs
 - [ ] Process not exist associated models for create and edit APIs
 - [ ] Auth & Roles use Passport.js
 - [ ] Set department api + validation (set policeman to dept & set dept to policeman)